hora/ajax-and-accessibility/README.md

 # W4D3 – A big picture look at AJAX

+## So what is AJAX, then?

+Essentially, it's a technique that allows web developers to fetch data from a server asynchronously – that is, without requiring that the user make new HTTP(S) requests via the browser.

+To make this possible, AJAX (commonly) leverages the following core technologies:

+- HTML and CSS
+- the Document Object Model (aka the DOM)
+- XMLHttpRequest object or, more recently, (also) the Fetch API
+- JSON (or XML)
+- JavaScript

+See the files in [/ajax-get-example](https://github.com/hora/lhl-w4d3/tree/master/ajax-get-example) for a demo.
+To serve the demo files, you'll need the Nodejs `http-server` package.

+> Install using `npm install http-server -g`

+> Browse to the `/ajax-get-example` directory in Vagrant
+> (after downloading the code)

+> Run http-server using `http-server .`

 ## What is accessibility?

 > Accessibility is the practice of making your websites